noahpselman/oop/README.md

 ```
 Warning: at times the logging slows down the program, if that's an issue, please try commenting out the logging commands in oop-proj/src/api/api.py then re-running `flask run`

-### Starting up the project
+## Starting up the project
 0. Start the postgres database by entering `sudo service postgresql start`
 1. Download the python packages in requirements.txt (requires python3 and some virtual environment to be installed)
 2. Download the javascript dependencies using npm install (requires npm to be installed)
 3. In a terminal activate flask with `run flask`
 4. In another terminal start the javascript with `npm start` (or yarn start if you're doing that instead)

-### Video demonstration of project features
-A video demo of some of the features can be found at here: YOUTUBE LINK
+### What to test
+Login: students have ids 41-200, password can be anything

+It's easiest to courses by department

-### Running Tests
+## Running Tests
 A note about my experience attempting test driven development:
 I found that writing tests prior to implementing features slowed me down substantially.
 Originally I wrote tests for each type of attribute on each object.
 However, the interfaces, methods, and existence of my objects evolved so dramatically that there were sets of tests I had spent hours on for objects that disappeared.
 I then adopted the strategy writing tests  after I had built a basic structure for a bounded context.
 This still slowed me down so I began only testing the public interface of classes.
 With more time I would expand this to be more comprehensive.
 However, these tests will notify me if any change I make breaks the major parts of my code.

-To run the tests simply execute the command pytest in the terminal while in oop-proj/src
-Currently tests are written for the following class:
-- SQL DB
-- DatabaseHelper

-### Features
+In the end, I was having a ton of trouble patching anything in a way that wouldn't screw over my other tests so I gave up.
+Definitely trying to learn best testing practices but I had to triage this to get a functioning product.
+I did try to test all I could without patching.

+### An incomplete list of features
 My application represents a prototype of a university course registration system with the following capabilities:
 - Students can search courses by department, instructor name, and course number.
 Doing so will mock an email send.
 - Students can register for courses they've searched by clicking a "register" button.
 Doing so will mock an email send.